Poets

 (1936 - 2002)

 Poet, activist, educator, and essayist June Jordan was born in Harlem, New York City, in 1936.
-An only child, she was raised by her Jamaican immigrant parents in Brooklyn’s Bedford-Stuyvesant neighborhood.
-She began writing poetry at only seven years old.
-Jordan attended high school at the Northfield School for Girls in Massachusetts and university at Barnard College, which she left without a final degree due to her alienation from the strictly white and male literary curriculum there.
+An only child, she was raised by her parents, who immigrated from Jamaica and Panama, in Brooklyn’s Bedford-Stuyvesant neighborhood.
+Influenced by her father’s enthusiasm for literature, she began writing poetry at only seven years old.
+Jordan attended high school at the majority-white Northfield School for Girls in Massachusetts and university at Barnard College, the latter of which she left without a final degree due to her alienation from the strictly white and male literary curriculum there.
 She married and later divorced Columbia student Michael Meyer, with whom she had one child.
 Despite anti-LGTBQ+ stigma at the time, Jordan’s writing openly acknowledged her bisexuality.

 -